Son and mother charged with abusing child, 9

 Jun.
 11—BEAR CREEK TWP. — A man was charged with physically and sexually assaulting a girl while his mother is accused of covering up bruises on the child's face with makeup.

-State police at Wilkes-Barre arrested Mathew John Garcia, 36, and Lillian Garcia, 53, after the child was questioned by a forensic interviewer at the Luzerne County Children Advocacy Center, according to court records.
+State police at Wilkes-Barre arrested Mathew John Garcia, 36, and Lillian Garcia, 53, after the child was questioned by a forensic interviewer at the Luzerne County Children's Advocacy Center, according to court records.

 Investigators allege the girl was abused inside an apartment at Oyo Motel on state Route 115 in Bear Creek Township.